midael/sonos-arc-dolby-atmos-hisensetv/README.md

 # sonos-arc-dolby-atmos-hisensetv

-TV & Apple TV settings for getting Atmos on Sonos ARC using DD 5.1+ with Hisense 2019 TV /wo eARC.
+Hisense 2019 TV (no eARC) & AppleTV 4k settings for getting Atmos to Sonos ARC over DD 5.1+.
 And other settings corrections too.

 ## AppleTV 4k settings